A Guide to Septic Tank Regulation

-Homeseptic can help you to be 100% compliant; our team have been legally installing septic tanks with ‘new discharges’ since the General Binding Rules came into place.
+Homeseptic can help you to be 100% compliant; our team has been legally installing septic tanks with ‘new discharges’ since the General Binding Rules came into place.
 We appreciate how potentially overwhelming and complicated the new legislation can appear.
 Our experts are waiting for your call.

 Living in the New Forest we love the natural environment and are great advocates of this change.
-As children we used to swim in the Avon and other rivers of Hampshire, Dorset and Wiltshire but due to pollution this is no longer advisable.
+As children, we used to swim in the Avon and other rivers of Hampshire, Dorset and Wiltshire but due to pollution, this is no longer advisable.
 It will be great to be able to swim sewerage free in our rivers again.